Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 There are two `umd` builds (development and production) of Hydrogen-UI, meant to be used directly by `<script src=""></script>` tags in HTML, or by `AMD`-compatible loaders.

 If you're using Hydrogen-UI as a global through the `<script>` tag, then the components can be accessed through the `hydrogenui` global variable.

-## Working on Hydrogen-UI

-There are two ways you can develop Hydrogen-UI components:

-- Develop components in the demo store:
-  1. Add `"@shopify/hydrogen-ui": "2022.07.0"` to the demo-store's `package.json`
-  2. Run `yarn` then `yarn dev` in the demo-store directory,
-  3. Run `yarn dev:demo` in the hydrogen-ui directory
-- Develop components in isolation:
-  1. Run `yarn dev` (or `yarn dev:story`) in the hydrogen-ui directory to spin up an instance of [Ladle](https://ladle.dev/)
-  2. Edit the component or the component's story `[ComponentName].stories.tsx`

 ## Common Problems